aws-samples/amazon-dynamodb-labs/content/relational-migration/setup/index2.en.md

 In this workshop, we will focus on the AWS Lambda source code.

-* *NOTE: Chalice allows us to run unit tests against this code locally, before deploying to Lambda, and further allows for a mock deployment to localhost:8000 in case you wish to launch the web service privately, from your laptop.*
+::alert[Chalice allows us to run unit tests against this code locally, before deploying to Lambda, and further allows for a mock deployment to localhost:8000 in case you wish to launch the web service privately, from your laptop.]{header="Note"}

 The Lambda source code project has been setup as follows
 * Entry point : **app.py**
-* Read & write function implementations:
+* Read and write function implementations:
   * **chalicelib/mysql_calls.py**
   * **chalicelib/dynamodb_calls.py**